-self−closing and latching gates or doors that are lockable.
+(a) Self−closing.
+P

+(b) Latching.
+P

+(c) Lockable.
+P

+(d) Gates and doors shall not require a key, code or other electronic method to exit a pool enclosure.

+(e) 1.
+For a lifeguarded pool area, if gates and doors are not self-closing and latching, the gates and doors shall be locked unless the entrance to the pool is staffed with an attendant and at least one lifeguard is present.

+2. Documentation for staffing shall be included in the lifeguard staffing plan.

+(f) This section does not apply to emergency doors that cannot be opened from the outside of the pool enclosure.

+Note: A primary entrance to a pool enclosure in which multiple doors must be passed through is considered to have a self-closing, latching and lockable gate or door, if any of doors in the sequence are self-closing, latching or lockable.

-During closed hours, a sign shall be conspicuously posted stating that the pool, pool slide, water slide, or water attraction and deck are closed.
+SIGNAGE.
+During closed hours, a sign shall be conspicuously posted stating that the pool, pool slide, water slide, and deck are closed.

 Note: See s.
 SPS 390.18 (4) for additional rules relating to the outdoor pool enclosure.

-Landscaping planters, pots or other plant containers may not be placed on the required deck area.
+LANDSCAPING. (a) Landscaping planters, pots or other plant containers may not be placed on the required deck area.

-Landscaping features such as bark, gravel, shrubs, or flowers may be located within the pool enclosure but shall be separated from the pool by an additional 5 feet of impervious area or maintained lawn, or the landscaping features must be installed in a 4 inch depression and the depressed area must be surrounded by a 42 inch high barrier.
-Landscaped areas within a pool enclosure shall be continually maintained to prevent debris from entering the water.
-Trees used as landscaping features may not overhang the required deck area.
-Sand may not be located within a pool enclosure unless the sand area is made inaccessible from the pool area by the location of a security−type barrier that is at least 42 inches high.
-There may be controlled entrances to the pool area if the entrances are controlled and provided with showers.
+(b) Landscaping features such as bark, gravel, shrubs, or flowers may be located within the pool enclosure but shall be separated from the pool by an additional 5 feet of impervious area or maintained lawn, or the landscaping features must be installed in a 4 inch depression and the depressed area must be surrounded by a 42 inch high barrier.

+(c) Landscaped areas within a pool enclosure shall be continually maintained to prevent debris from entering the water.

+(d) Trees used as landscaping features may not overhang the required deck area.

+(e) Sand may not be located within a pool enclosure unless the sand area is made inaccessible from the pool area by the location of a security−type barrier that is at least 42 inches high.

 History: CR 06−086: cr.
 Register August 2007 No. 620, eff.
 2−1−08; correction in (1) made under s.
 13.92 (4) (b) 7., Stats., Register January 2012 No. 673; renum. from DHS 172.34 Register June 2016 No. 726; correction in (6) made under s.
 35.17, Stats., Register June 2016 No. 726.